SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features_in_the_Alarm_Console.md

 # Advanced analytics features in the Alarm Console

 A number of features in the Alarm Console make use of the artificial intelligence capabilities provided by DataMiner Analytics.
-These features are only available on systems with a Cassandra database.
-They can each be activated or deactivated in System Center, via *System Center \> System settings* > *analytics config*.
+The only requirements are database related: Pattern Matching requires Elastic and the other features require Cassandra.
+Each feature can be activated or deactivated in System Center, via *System Center \> System settings* > *analytics config*.

 The following advanced analytics features **assist at identifying incidents in the alarm data**: